SmartHealthcareCo-Laboratory/Actions-Recognition/README.md

 # Actions-Recognition
-<<<<<<< HEAD
 Project Description
 ## System Structure
-The expirments is done with a smart home.
-We have deployed many sensors all around the house. vhgh

-gghhhhh
+There are many sensors deployed in the house.
+These sensors sense the environment by providing information about the temperature, the humidity, the light, the sound, etc.